 Look!
 There’s even a flag for the Wallis & Futuna islands in the South Pacific.

 THE FANCY STUFF

-If you’ve been longing to capture the White House in icon form, you can get it from Emoji DC – a free app that features highlights from the district.
+If you’ve been longing to capture the White House in icon form, you can get it from Emoji DC – a free app that features district highlights.
 Other destination-specific emojis include…

-… Barmoji for Barbados (images include a crop over dancer, a bottle of rum and a cricket player).
+Barmoji for Barbados (images include a dancer, a bottle of rum and a cricket player).

-… and Irishmoji for Ireland (that’s an Irish breakfast; they also feature James Joyce, a potato and Guinness).
+… and Irishmoji for Ireland (Irish breakfast, James Joyce, a potato, Guinness etc).